Naugles: Revival

-The revived Naugles opened its first daily operating location at 21351 Pacific Coast Highway in Huntington Beach on May 28, 2016, taking over a former Wahoo's Fish Taco across from the Waterfront Hilton.
+The revived Naugles opened its first daily operating location on the Pacific Coast Highway in Huntington Beach on May 28, 2016, taking over a former Wahoo's Fish Taco across from the Waterfront Hilton.
 The initial lease was for the summer of 2016.
-At the end of this time, Josh Maxwell (CEO) said he would evaluate the performance of the operation at this location before deciding to renew the lease.
-The lease was renewed and has served as a great beach front seasonal location to date.
+The lease was renewed and had served as a beach front seasonal location until it closed at the end of summer of 2021.